deislabs/containerd-wasm-shims/README.md

 If you are curious, [here is the Spin shim source code](./containerd-shim-spin-v1).

 ### Slight (SpiderLightning) shim
 The slight shim is powered by the [Deislabs SpiderLightning](https://github.com/deislabs/spiderlightning) engine.
 Slight is an open source host, much like Spin, for building and running fast, secure, and composable cloud microservices with WebAssembly.
 In addition, the slight shim comes with an increasing [array of WebAssembly component capabilities, including underlying implementations](https://github.com/deislabs/spiderlightning/blob/main/docs/primer.md#spiderlightning-capabilities), to consume common application level services.

 If you are curious, [here is the Slight shim source code](./containerd-shim-slight-v1).

+### Wasm Workers Server (wws) shim
+The `wws` shim is powered by the [Wasm Workers Server](https://github.com/vmware-labs/wasm-workers-server) engine.
+Wasm Workers Server is an open-source project to develop and run serverless applications on top of WebAssembly.
+It's based on the "workers" concept from the browser, where you have functions that receives a request, processes it, and provides response.
+It supports multiple languages, so you can develop your workers with Rust, JavaScript, Python, Ruby and more in the future.

+If you are curious, [here is the Wasm Workers Server shim source code](./containerd-shim-wws-v1).

 ### Building the shims
 To build the shims in this project, run `make`.